 Authors are required to submit a full paper by January 28, 2019 at the BioVis submission site, and must adhere to the submission guidelines outlined on that site.

 IMPORTANT: During submission please select the general subject of your submissions (the “AREA”), and then make sure to specify BioVis as the “TOPIC” of your submission to ensure your manuscript is assigned to our COSI.

 We encourage the use of digital video to enhance paper submissions, particularly if part or all of the work addresses interactive techniques.
 However, please note that OUP does not support videos as supplementary materials, so you will have to host the video elsewhere (e.g., YouTube).

 Participants are encouraged to submit short abstracts describing their recently published work related to biological data visualization or extended abstracts concerning unpublished work.
 Submissions will be reviewed by the chairs and by external reviewers.
 If accepted, participants are required to present their work in a talk at the symposium.
 Authors of rejected talks will be invited to submit a poster.

-Published work: Authors are required to submit a short abstract (250 words) by early April, 2019.
+Published work: Authors are required to submit a short abstract (250 words) by April 11, 2019.
 Summaries should include a concise description of the work and may include descriptive figures.
 The previously published paper must be submitted along with the summary, unless the paper is open access.

-Unpublished work: Authors are required to submit an extended abstract (1500 words) by early April, 2019.
+Unpublished work: Authors are required to submit an extended abstract (1500 words) by April 11, 2019.
 The text should include a concise description of the work and have descriptive figures.